koogle/mlx-playground/README.md

 This repository contains machine learning examples implemented using Apple's MLX framework, focusing on efficient implementations for Apple Silicon.

+## Sparse Auto-Encoder (SAE) [*]

+A project exploring sparse auto-encoders and their application to understanding LLM internals.
+Currently under active development.

+### Key Features
+- Implementation of sparse auto-encoders using MLX
+- Tools for analyzing LLM activations
+- Focus on understanding feature detection in language models
+- Experiments with different sparsity approaches

 ## ChessZero

 A chess engine implementation inspired by AlphaZero, using MLX for neural network computations and Monte Carlo Tree Search (MCTS) for move selection.